waynemwashuma/chaos-engine/README.md

 //Creates an entity that we call ground on which we can add(attach) component to. let ground = CHAOS.Entity.Default(innerWidth / 2, innerHeight - 100)

-//Creates a physics component to iteract physically with other entities let groundBody = new CHAOS.Box(400, 20)
+//Creates a component that can be rendered onto the screen. let groundBody = new CHAOS.Box(400, 20)

-//Adds the sprite to the entity. let groundSprite = new CHAOS.BodySprite()
+//Adds the sprite to the entity. let groundMesh = new CHAOS.BodySprite()

 //sets the body to not move or respond to collisions. groundBody.type = CHAOS.Body.STATIC